SH.11 - Student Code of Conduct

 Failure to comply with TCC polices, rules and regulations published in the Student Handbook, or other college publications and agreements.
-For example, informational technology policies or safety directions such as the wearing of mandated face coverings and/or personal protection equipment.
+For example, informational technology policies or safety directions such as wearing required personal protective equipment while in labs, clinical sites, etc.

 False Reporting: Knowingly making a false report of a bomb, fire, or other emergency.

 Fire Safety: Engaging in, tampering with, or any other misuse or unauthorized use of firefighting equipment, fire sprinkling systems and other safety equipment or warning devices, and failure to evacuate when a fire alarm is activated.

 Property Damage: Intentional, reckless, and/or unauthorized damage to or destruction of College property, or facilities affiliated with the College, or the personal property of another.